Milica Pavlović: 2010–2019: Career beginnings, Govor tela, Boginja and Zauvek

-2020-present: Posesivna and future projects
+2020–present: Posesivna and Lav

 In 2021, Pavlović had a lead role on the first season of the television series Pevačica, which aired on Superstar and Pink.
+In 2021, she also co-founded the fashion brand Rouzhe along with Serbian designer Biljana Tipsarević.
 On 11 April 2022, Pavlović independently released Posesivna under her newly founded label Senorita Music.
 The album was preceded by three singles in 2021: "Crna jutra (Balkan S&M)", "Oko moje" featuring Saša Matić and "Dabogda propao".
 Posesivna was sold in 10,000 units.
-Tracks "Šećeru", "15ica" and "Provereno" debuted on Billboard's Croatian Singles Chart, while the latter song peaked a top of the chart.
-Later that year, she announced her first solo concert at the Čair Hall in Niš, titled Kraljica juga (Queen of the South).
+Tracks "Šećeru", "15ica" and "Provereno" debuted on Billboard's Croatia Songs chart, the lattermost of which reached the top of the chart.
+Later that year, she announced her first solo concert at the Čair Hall in Niš, titled Kraljica Juga (Queen of the South).
 On 11 February 2023, Pavlović held the live show to a sold-out venue.

-Other ventures

-In 2019, Pavlović became the brand ambassador for German retail brand Deichmann in Serbia and Bosnia and Herzegovina.

-In 2021, she co-founded the fashion brand Rouzhe along with Serbian designer Biljana Tipsarević.
+Her fifth studio album, Lav, was released on 20 June 2023.
+The lead single, "Venčanje", had been previously released in late May.
+On 13 August 2023, Jelena Karleuša released her studio album Alpha, which contained a duet with Pavlović, titled "Mashallah".
+On 23 December 2023, Pavlović held a concert in the sold-out Belgrade Arena.
+Her first EP, titled Milijarda, which referenced her reaching one billion views on all of her music videos together, was released on 13 May 2024.
+Her regional tour continued in Novi Sad, where she performed at Spens on 15 June, in front of reported 8,000 people.
+On 25 June 2025, Coby released his debut studio album Dar i kletva, which contained a duet with Pavlović, titled "Stara igra".